Your expert guide to planning an awesome 2 week Yucatán itinerary

 Option 3 – Cave Adventures

 If you’ve had enough of ruins, why not check out the Grutas de Calcehtok.
 This is a fascinating cave that has long been used for Maya spiritual purposes.
-You will need to organise a tour.
+The caves can only be visited with a guided tour.

 Tour recommendations